vestus/catling-gun/README.md

 # catling-gun
-Modded an electric squirtgun to trigger off of a PIR sensor
+Modded an electric squirtgun to trigger off of a passive IR sensor.

 We (like most pet owners) have problems with pets on counters, so I modded an electric squirtgun to trigger off of a passive IR sensor.